All Products

 nameThe name of the bind variable in the SQL statement.

-valueThe value to be assigned.
+valueThe value to assign.

 DECLARE